Semi-derived Ringel-Hall algebras and Drinfeld double: Introduction

-Recently Bridgeland in \cite{Br} found a smart way to deal with this problem.
-He considered the Ringel-Hall algebra of the exact category of $\Z/2$-graded complexes with projective components of an abelian category with enough projective objects, and then localized it at all classes of acyclic complexes.
-In this way, when the category is hereditary he can realize the whole quantum group.
-Later Gorsky in \cite{Gor13} constructed the so called semi-derived Hall algebra of $\Z$-graded or $\Z/2$-graded complexes of an exact category satisfying certain finiteness conditions.
+Inspired by Bridgeland's construction, M. Gorsky \cite{Gor13} constructed the so-called semi-derived Hall algebra of $\Z$-graded or $\Z/2$-graded complexes over an exact category satisfying certain finiteness conditions.
 In particular, his $\Z/2$-graded version requires the condition that the exact category has enough projective objects.
-In this case he proved the semi-derived Hall algebra of $\Z/2$-graded complexes is isomorphic to the corresponding Bridgeland's Ringel-Hall algebra.
+He proved that in this case, the semi-derived Hall algebra of $\Z/2$-graded complexes is isomorphic to the corresponding Bridgeland's Hall algebra.
+Gorsky \cite{Gor18} also defined a version of semi-derived Hall algebras for Frobenius categories.

-The multiplicative structure of the semi-derived Hall algebra is slightly similar to the usual Ringel-Hall multiplication but not completely.
-However, when the exact category is hereditary and has enough projective objects, Gorsky proved that the multiplication of the semi-derived Hall algebra is completely same to the usual Ringel-Hall multiplication, and the semi-derived Hall algebra is isomorphic to a certain quotient of the Ringel-Hall algebra of complexes localized at the classes of all acyclic complexes.
+The multiplicative structure of the semi-derived Hall algebra in \cite{Gor13} is slightly similar to the usual Ringel-Hall multiplication but not completely.
+However, when the exact category is hereditary and has enough projective objects, Gorsky \cite{Gor13} proved that the multiplication of the semi-derived Hall algebra is the same as the usual Hall product, and the semi-derived Hall algebra is isomorphic to a certain quotient of the Ringel-Hall algebra of complexes localized at the isomorphism classes of acyclic complexes.

-In this paper, inspired by the works of Bridgeland and Gorsky on constructing Ringel-Hall algebras from $\Z/2$-graded complexes and especially by the above last result of Gorsky, we consider hereditary abelian categories which may not have enough projective objects.
-In particular, two important kinds of hereditary abelian categories are included.
-One is the category of finite-dimensional nilpotent representations of a quiver.
-The other one is the category of coherent sheaves on a smooth projective curve or on a weighted projective line.
-For the last case, the Ringel-Hall algebra or the Drinfeld double Ringel-Hall algebra is also related to some quantum group, for example, used to realize the Drinfeld's presentation of quantum loop algebra, see \cite{Sch,Sch2,BS1,DJX,BS}.
+Note that there are many hereditary abelian categories without enough projective objects, whose Ringel-Hall algebras also have deep connections with quantum groups.
+For example, for the category of nilpotent finite-dimensional representations of a quiver with loops, the Ringel-Hall algebra is used by S.-J. Kang and O. Schiffmann \cite{KS} to realize one half of a quantum generalized Kac-Moody algebra \cite{Bor,K}; for the category of coherent sheaves on a smooth projective curve or on a weighted projective line, the Ringel-Hall algebra or its Drinfeld double realizes Drinfeld's presentation of the quantum loop algebra (see \cite{Sch,Sch2,BS1,DJX,BS}).

+In this paper, inspired by the works of Bridgeland and Gorsky on constructing Ringel-Hall algebras from the category of $\Z/2$-graded complexes and especially by the aforementioned result of Gorsky in \cite{Gor13}, we consider arbitrary hereditary abelian categories, which may not have enough projective objects.
 Our main results are as follows.